simonmortensen23/Project1/README.md

 ## Testing
-- I tested that htis page works in different browsers: Chrome, Firefox, Safari.
+- I tested that htis page works in different browsers: Chrome, Firefox, Opera.

 - I confirmed that this project is responsive, looks good and funtions on all standard screen sizes using the devtools device toolbar.

 - I confirmed that the navigation, header, Myths and facts, time and newsletter are all readable and easy to understand.

 - I have confirmed that the form works: requires entries in every field, will only accept an email in the email field, and the submit button works.

-### Bugs

-PLACEHOLDER

 ### Validator Testing